adidas/api-guidelines/general-guidelines/api-first.md

 **API design** (e.g., description, schema) **is the master of truth, not the API implementation.**

-API implementation **MUST** always be compliant to particular API design which represents the [contract](contract.md) between API, and it's consumer.
+API implementation **MUST** always be compliant to a particular API design which represents the [contract](contract.md) between API, and it's consumer.